Thrumpton

 in the tower

-The tower has three narrow lancet windows which are also stained.
-These windows indicate just how thick the tower walls are.
 The stained glass in the tower windows have a strong attachment to Jesus and the Virgin Mary, the south centre piece is the Lamb of God supported by the stemmed lilies representing that given to the Virgin Mary by Gabriel at her submission.
 The centre piece of the west lancet is a dove, the symbol of God the Holy Spirit.
 It is also supported by lilies.
-The north lancet is of a diamond pattern leading and less decorative in design
+The north lancet is of a diamond pattern leading and less decorative in design.